tlamedia/gtm-kit/readme.txt

 * The setup wizard now includes a short step introducing GTM Kit Premium, worded for the site it is running on: order tracking for WooCommerce stores, consent handling for sites in the EU and EEA, and a general overview otherwise.
 The step is informational and one click continues past it.

 #### Bugfixes:
+* On block themes, product lists no longer report every view and every add to cart twice.
+WooCommerce runs the classic product-loop hooks inside its block templates so older plugins keep working, and GTM Kit was responding both there and through its own block tracking, which doubled view_item_list and add_to_cart on shop, category and tag pages.
+List names are unchanged, so existing reports stay comparable.
 * Removing a product from the cart now sends the remove_from_cart event again.
 The product details attached to the cart's remove link were encoded twice, so the browser could not read them and the event was silently skipped on the classic cart page.

 #### Other: